balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 1. Client A requests a new GMBC from the KMS server.
 The KMS creates and returns a new genesis block with the KMS as curator and client A as a member.

-2. Client A requests that the KMS generate a new GK with a null "block" attribute.
+2. Client A requests that the KMS generate a new GK.
 The KMS generates the GK and returns it to the client with client A as the only recipient of the embedded JWE used to wrap the included key material.

 3. Client A encrypts a resource using the key material protected by the GK.